ddev/ddev/docs/content/users/install/performance.md

     ### Enabling Mutagen

-    !!! warning "Do not separately install mutagen"
+    !!!warning "Do not separately install mutagen"

         Do not separately install the mutagen binary.
 It's better if you don't have it installed.
 DDEV does the installation and upgrades when needed.

     To begin using Mutagen, just `ddev stop` and then `ddev config --mutagen-enabled` and start the project again.
 If the mutagen binary needs to be downloaded, it will be downloaded automatically.